DJDodds/OctAIvius/README-electron.md

 ### Available Scripts

-- `npm run build` - Compile TypeScript to JavaScript
+- `npm run build` - Compile TypeScript (main/preload)
-- `npm start` - Build and start the Electron application
+- `npm run build:react` - Build the React renderer with Vite
-- `npm run dev` - Start development mode with hot reload (planned)
+- `npm run build:all` - Build TS + React in one go
+- `npm start` - Build all and launch Electron
 - `npm run pack` - Package the app for the current platform
-- `npm run dist` - Build distributable packages for all platforms
+- `npm run dist` - Build distributables for all platforms
 - `npm run clean` - Clean the dist directory

 ### Development Workflow